 Welcome to My World!

-Hi, I’m based in Alhaurín El Grande (Málaga) and work with Endesa, their rebranded distribution company Edistribución, their sub-contractors and the majority of my customers and suppliers in Alhaurín El Grande and Coín.
+Hi, I’m based in Alhaurín El Grande (Málaga) and work with Endesa, their rebranded distribution company Edistribución, their sub-contractors and my customers in Alhaurín El Grande and Coín.

-I specialise in domestic installations, rewires and supply upgrades.
-I do not work on industrial or commercial premises, nor do I repair domestic appliances.
+I specialised in domestic installations, rewires and supply upgrades but do not work on industrial or commercial installations, nor do I repair domestic appliances.

 Text in orange is a clickable link to another post on this website or an external reference.
 Click the Home tab at the top of any page on this website to return to this Welcome Page.